linkov/swift-data-structures/README.md

 # swift-data-structures
-Classic data structures in Swift.
-Naive implementations mostly to learn Swift, you are welcome to suggest production ready code that uses neat Swift features via a pull request.
+Naive implementations mostly to learn both Swift and data structures, you are welcome to suggest production ready code that uses neat Swift features via a pull request.